raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ---

-In this essay, we're going to work with invertible functions.
-A function is invertible if it has an [inverse c].
-Consider these two functions:
+In this essay, we're going to work with **invertible functions**.
+A function is invertible if it has an [inverse function].
+Consider:

 [inverse function]: https://en.wikipedia.org/wiki/Inverse_function